-- Let's understand what's the CPM, CPC or the CPL - let's start using Facebook ads.
+- Let's understand what is CPM, CPC or the CPL in Facebook ads.

 With 2.23 billion monthly active users, if you’re not using Facebook to build awareness and generate leads your competitors most definitely are.
 We get it, the thought of starting the process can be overwhelming with so many new terms to understand, CPM, CPC, CPL?!
 What?!
 We see it time and time again, the overwhelm gets on top of you and instead of putting some short-term actions and plans in place to tackle the task at hand, business owners put it in the ‘all too hard basket’ and continue to use overpriced outdated marketing methods (for which they have no way of measuring their effectiveness and impact).

-Why and when is Facebook important for small business?
+Why and when is Facebook advertising important for small business?

 Facebook’s campaign budget feature allows you to rest assured that your marketing dollars are controlled, and for every dollar spent you have data to analyse to ongoingly optimise your campaigns for maximum effectiveness.